abiolaogu/tdb-fork/docs/architecture/overview.md

 ### 1. Language-Specific Optimization

-Each language in TDB+ is chosen for its strengths:
+Each language in LumaDB is chosen for its strengths:

 | Language | Purpose | Key Advantages |
 |----------|---------|----------------|